robotframework/robotframework-RFCP-syllabus/basics.md

 ## SUITE STRUCTURE

-Test cases are created in suite files, which can be organized into directories.
+Test cases/RPA tasks are created in suite files, which can be organized into directories.
 These files and directories create a hierarchical test suite structure.
 Test suite directories can be initialized with initialization files.
 [[User Guide: Creating test suites][UG Creating test suites]]